jurkovicmartin/Wordle/README.md

 - Variant word lengths.
 - You can guess by letters not words (means you can guess by any letters sequence and don't need to guess whole words)

-*Note: Czech language doesn't support ď, ť, ň*
+*Note: Czech language doesn't support ď, ť, ň.*

 <img src="README_img/menu.png" title="Game menu" alt="Game menu" width=70%>